whothefluff/dart-latin-reader/README.md

 A new Flutter project.

+To be formatted later:
+- After adding a new work, the query in morph_analysis folder should be run again to see if new assimilations appear

 ## Getting Started

 This project is a starting point for a Flutter application that follows the